 Unlike Amazon, Google Nest Hub also offers YouTube access.
 It's an ideal pairing and a current loss for Amazon for sure (although Show does offer a browser-based semi workaround).

 - Works with Android, iOS, Mac, Windows and Chromebook

 - Google Assistant

-The choice now is down to which system you're invested in: Amazon Alexa (not found here: go see Echo Show) or Google Assistant (as built-in here), the main two voice control assistants fighting for smart home dominance.
+As we've lightly touched upon, the choice now is down to which system you're invested in: Amazon Alexa (not found here: go see Echo Show) or Google Assistant (as built-in on the Nest Hub)?
+These main two voice-control assistants are fighting for smart home dominance.

 Add the Nest Hub to a couple of Google Home Minis around your home and compatible smart home devices (especially Nest devices) and you have a brilliant system, and a very smart home.
 The same applies for the Echo Show and a couple of Echo Dots or Echo Spots though, so it really is about which system works better with the devices you have or want.